mtp1032/WoWThreads/WoWThreads-complete.md

 - thread_h (handle):

 #### Returns:
-- If successful: returns the numerical Id of the thread.
+- If successful: returns the numerical Id of the thread and the result is nil.
-- If failure: 'nil' is returned along with an error message in result[1], and a stack trace in result[2]
+- If failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua